The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2022-4135: Google Chrome Buffer Overflow Vulnerability

 CVE-2022-4135 is a heap buffer overflow in Google Chrome's GPU component that enables sandbox escape attacks.
-This article covers the technical details, affected versions, security impact, and mitigation strategies.
+This article covers the technical details, affected versions, security impact, and mitigation steps.

 CVE-2022-4135 Overview

-CVE-2022-4135 is a critical heap buffer overflow vulnerability in the GPU component of Google Chrome prior to version 107.0.5304.121.
-This vulnerability allows a remote attacker who has already compromised the renderer process to potentially perform a sandbox escape via a crafted HTML page.
-The vulnerability affects not only Google Chrome but also Chromium-based browsers including Microsoft Edge.
+CVE-2022-4135 is a heap buffer overflow vulnerability in the GPU component of Google Chrome prior to version 107.0.5304.121.
+A remote attacker who has already compromised the renderer process can exploit this flaw to perform a sandbox escape using a crafted HTML page.
+Google acknowledged exploitation in the wild, and CISA added the issue to its Known Exploited Vulnerabilities catalog.
+The vulnerability also affects Chromium-based browsers, including Microsoft Edge.
+The flaw is classified under CWE-787 (Out-of-bounds Write).

 Critical Impact